JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ```
 ' ========================================================================================
-' Enumerate and Replay Metafile Records
+' Enumerate and Replay Metafile at Multiple Points.
-' Calls your callback for each record in the metafile.
+' Efficiently renders the same metafile content at multiple locations.
-' You can inspect record types, sizes, and optionally replay or skip them.
+' Lets you inspect or modify records during playback.
-' The destination point defines where the metafile is rendered.
+' Ideal for stamping, watermarking, or tiled rendering.
 ' ========================================================================================

 ' ========================================================================================